kyle-n/kyle-n.github.io/src/routes/blog/posts/why-use-small-components.md

 keywords: javascript, typescript, angular, frontend, tutorial, coding
 image: component-tree.png
 caption: Via angular.io
+description: The single-responsibility principle didn't go away when we went to components.
 ---

 As an [Angular consultant](https://www.bitovi.com/frontend-javascript-consulting/angular-consulting), one of my favorite tricks to rapidly improve client code is to **make the components smaller**.